Life in Japan: Advice and Information

 Money: shopping, saving money:

-It is a cliche to say that cost of living in Japan is expensive.
+It is a cliche to say that the cost of living in Japan is high.
 One must simply be smart to find the right places to shop in.
-You will get accustomed quickly to your surroundings and find out where to find what and for what price.
+People get accustomed quickly to their surroundings and easily find out where to get what and for what price.

 Means of payment: